 New York, NY

-Parents of children with anxiety or OCD related disorders in grades 2-7.
-Must be residents of New York or New Jersey.
+Parents of children with anxiety or OCD related disorders.
+Must be residents of New York state.

-Starting mid-June.
+Starting this Fall.
 Tuesday evenings - 90 minute group.
-7 weeks.
+7 weeks via ZOOM.
 Parents are expected to commit to the entire program.

-This group is designed for parents of children who struggle with anxiety or OCD related disorders, and will be based on the concepts of SPACE: Supportive Parenting for Anxious Childhood Emotions.
+This ‘virtual’ group is designed for parents of children who struggle with anxiety or OCD related disorders, and will be based on the concepts of SPACE: Supportive Parenting for Anxious Childhood Emotions.
 The group will be delivered via ZOOM.

 SPACE was developed at the Yale Child Study Center by Dr. Eli Lebowitz, and is a systematic program that teaches parents how to change their own behavior so that they can best support and respond to their child’s anxiety.
 By reducing an ‘accommodating’ approach to a child’s anxiety, parents are able to engage in a manner that ultimately enhances the child’s ability to cope with anxious thoughts and feelings.